ebert1998/ownrom.github.io/README.md

 Also to make this website we used many great programs/software:

+Text Editors:

 * [Brackets] - A modern, open source text editor that understands web design.
+* [Geany] - Geany is a text editor using the GTK2 toolkit with basic features of an integrated development environment

+Other software:

 * [Github] - Build better software, together
 * [Git] - Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency
 * [FileZilla] - The free FTP solution
-* [Geany] - Geany is a text editor using the GTK2 toolkit with basic features of an integrated development environment
 * And more...

 ## Downloading